 For those that want a little bit of both, we have the Infiniti option.
 With this, you have the blackout option when the Roman shade is down, but let’s say that you need a little bit of light while maintaining your privacy; you can raise the blackout shade and have a lovely privacy liner behind it that lets light through.
 Once you don’t need the privacy anymore, and you’d like to have your beautiful California view back, you can raise the bottom shade and have the full view of your window.
 Those are some of your typical styles and options of an authentic Roman shade.

 Innovative New Options for Roman Shades

-We also have a cord free version of it that allows you to raise and lower the shades by simply pushing the shade up or pulling it down with your hand.
+We also have cord-free features that allow you to raise and lower the shades with ease by merely pushing the shade up or pulling it down with your hand.
 If you’re looking for something simple, we have our manual system.
-With a manual system, as you raise the shade, the cord gets longer.
+With a manual system, the cord gets longer as you raise the shade.
 This is the most typical control of shades.

 View Cordless Roman Shades in Action